frederic-perez/AmE-dictionary/dictionary.md

 __key up__ _He was too keyed up._
 __khakis__ _n_
 __kibbutz__
 __kick-the-can__ __1__ Kick the Can (also known as 40 40, Pom Pom, Tip the can, and Can up Can Down) is a children's game related to tag, hide and seek, and capture the flag which can be played outdoors, with as few as three to as many as several dozen players.
-The game is one of skill, strategy, and stealth, as well as physical fitness. __2__ :two: :shit: _Kicking the can down the road._
+The game is one of skill, strategy, and stealth, as well as physical fitness. __2__ :two::shit: _Kicking the can down the road._
 __kickback schemes__
 __kiddo__
 __kike__ _Kike names._
 __kiki__
 __kill clock__ _v_
-__kilter__ :two: :shit: _Out of kilter with the times._ _Off-kilter_
+__kilter__ :two::shit: _Out of kilter with the times._ _Off-kilter_
 __kindergartners__ :open_mouth::two::shit:
 __kindling__
 __kindred spirits__ :es: almas gemelas